Bala Murugan Temple: Festivals and events

-The temple priests perform poojas to specific gods and goddesses.
-In addition, festivals celebrated at the temple include the following.
+The temple priests perform poojas for specific deities.
+In addition, festivals celebrated at the temple include the following:

 Thaipusam

-For Thaipusam, the temple does special pooja's from 4 am for lord Murugan.
-This festival commemorates the legend of the goddess Parvati offering her son, Murugan (Kartikeya) a vel (a divine spear) so he could vanquish the asura Surapadman and his brothers.
+For Thaipusam, the temple performs special poojas from 4 a.m. for Lord Murugan.
+This festival commemorates the legend of the goddess Parvati offering her son, Murugan (Kartikeya), a vel (a divine spear) so he could vanquish the asura Surapadman and his brothers.

 Ayyapan Poojai

-Ayyapan Poojai is an annual event in the temple which marks the start of the Karthigai month in the Hindu calendar and pooja is often performed by devotees who often go to pilgrimage to Sabarimala.
-The pooja is done in the shrine of lord Ayyappan in the temple.
+Ayyapan Poojai is an annual event at the temple that marks the start of the Karthigai month in the Hindu calendar, and poojas are often performed by devotees who go on pilgrimage to Sabarimala.The pooja is done in the shrine of lord Ayyappan in the temple.

 Pradosham

 Pradosham includes bimonthly prayers to Shiva during the three hours surrounding sunset on the thirteenth day of every fortnight in the Hindu calendar.
-Special pooja is done to lord Shiva in the temple.
+Special poojas are performed for Lord Shiva in the temple.

 Lakshmi Pooja

-Lakshmi Pooja is celebrated in the temple annually where married women go to the shrine of goddess Mookambika (the avatar of Lakshmi) in the temple and light diyas, and offer new clothing to the goddess.
+Lakshmi Pooja is celebrated annually, when married women go to the shrine of goddess Mookambika (the avatar of Lakshmi) and light diyas and offer new clothing to the goddess.